Dental Health Aide

-*Based on 2016 Alaska DOL data for Community Health Workers
+*Based on 2016 Alaska DOL data for healthcare support workers

 One-page Description (PDF):

-Dental Health Aides are generally employed by a tribal health organization or, less often, by their tribal councils.
+Dental Health Aides must be employed by a tribal health organization or by tribal councils.
 Tribal health organizations usually make the selection for employment and training.
 Some DHAs work as itinerants, working in a number of different villages each year.

 - A high school diploma or GED certificate are standard requirements for admission to DHA training (exception: DHA Hygienist, see below)

 - While not a requirement for admission, college level coursework is recommended for students considering DHAT

 - The Dental Health Aide Hygienist requires a license to practice as a dental hygienist and completion of approved classes in local anesthesia.

 - All DHAs may obtain certification at their level of training by meeting program requirements determined by the CHA Program Certification Board.